• Skip to main content

 • Next, add in dry ingredients along with cooked steel cut oats.
 Mix until everything is well incorporated.

-1 ½ cups oat flour, ⅓ cup chocolate chips, 2 teaspoon ground cinnamon, ½ teaspoon baking powder, ¼ teaspoon baking soda
+2 cups oat flour, ½ cup chocolate chips, ¾ teaspoon baking soda

 • Using a cookie dough scoop or spoon, scoop out about 2-3 tablespoons of mixture.
-Slightly flatten it using the back of a spoon.
+Slightly flatten it using damp hands or back of a spoon.

-• Bake for 12-15 minutes, or until they appear to be set.
+• Bake for 12-15 minutes or until they appear to be set and the edges are lightly browned.
+Let them cool down slightly before digging in!

 Notes

-*Oat flour - If you do not have any on hand, make your own by simply blending up some oats in a blender until it is finely ground.
+**Oat flour – Use certified gluten-free oat flour if you are gluten intolerant.
+You can also make your own by blending rolled or quick oats in a high-speed blender until finely ground!

 Helpful tips